bregenspan/benregenspan/README.md

 Building
 --------

 This page is built by Webpack.
-A tiny amount of Grunt use remains; it is used only to provide a deployment task.

  * Ensure that Node is installed
  * From the project directory, install dependencies: `npm install`